 - Play to win.
-Similar to Monopoly night with your Grandmother, according to the company from https://www.search-consulting.com the SEO game is never ending.
+Similar to Monopoly night with your Grandmother, according to the company from https://www.search-consulting.com.
 Compete, and compete often to maintain and most importantly to increase your ranking.

 - Leverage Google AdWords/Analytics.
 Stay updated on monthly searches for keywords and phrases by using Google Analytics to view what keywords visitors used to find your site.
 Competition will change just as fast as your ranking does, so stay on top of your words!